 Simplifying Genealogy Sources and Citations helps you cite your research so you always know where you found your genealogy records.
-Topics in this Sassy Jane Genealogy Guide include:
+With this Sassy Jane Genealogy eBook, you’ll be confident your sources and citations preserve the results of your research efforts.
+Get help with:

 - Determining the difference between sources and citations